AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 4. Open a command terminal on your computer.
 If you're unsure how to do this, we'll walk you through it.

     - **Windows**: Press `Win + R`, type `cmd`, and press `Enter`.

     - **MacOS**: Press `Cmd + Space`, type `Terminal`, and press `Enter`.
     - **Linux**: Press `Ctrl + Alt + T`.

 5. Navigate to the folder where you saved the `CLInic.jar` file.
 If you saved it in your `Downloads` folder, you can use the following commands:

     - **Windows**: `cd Downloads`

     - **MacOS**: `cd ~/Downloads`
     - **Linux**: `cd ~/Downloads`

 6. Type `java -jar CLInic.jar` command into terminal to run the application.<br>
    A GUI similar to the one below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.

    <img src="images/UiStart.png" alt="Ui" width="600"/>

 Simple, wasn't it?
 Let's now orientate you to the GUI and how CLInic works.